AdobeDocs/experience-manager-cloud-service.en/help/security/ims-support.md

 The overall approach is to configure Adobe IMS as an OAuth provider.
 The **Apache Jackrabbit Oak Default Sync Handler** can be modified just like for LDAP synchronization.

-Below are the key OSGI configurations that need to be modified in order to change properties like User Auto Membership or Groups Mappings.
+Below are the key OSGI configurations that need to be modified to change properties like User Auto Membership or Groups Mappings.

 <!-- Arun to provide list of osgi configs -->